 Excellent power availability and long ranges are increasing the demand for Voith’s e-motor system.

-Beginning in 2025 the fleet-wide target in Germany will have to be 15 percent lower than in 2021.
+Commercial vehicle operators around the world are already facing the problem that their fleets will be permitted to emit less and less carbon in the coming years.
+Beginning in 2025, for example, the fleet-wide target in Germany will have to be 15 percent lower than in 2021.
 And this figure is even set to rise to 37.5 percent from 2030 onwards.

 Eco-Friendly on the High Seas